Prag8855/aab/content/guides/housing-scams.md

 **[How to pay the rent and deposit ➞](/guides/moving-in#pay-the-rent)**

-### Report a scam
+### Report scams

-Report the scam to the website it's on.
+When you find a scam, report it.
 The scammers did not get you, but they can get someone else.
+Websites usually remove scam listings when you report them.

 **[Report a scam to the police ➞](https://www.bka.de/DE/KontaktAufnehmen/Onlinewachen/onlinewachen_node.html)**